-Different spin structure of the transition matrix elements for the near threshold J/Ψ production in pn and pp collisions [220] means that spin observables in pn- elastic scattering can give an independent information on the considered dynamics.
+A different spin structure of the transition matrix elements for the near threshold J/Ψ production in p-n and p-p collisions [220] means that spin observables in p-n elastic scattering can give independent information on the considered dynamics.
 Data on these observables are almost absent in the considered energy region.
-A task to get such data from the $\vec{p}\vec{d} \rightarrow pnp$ reaction is accessible for the SPD NCA.
+A task to get such data from the $\vec{p}\vec{d} \rightarrow pnp$ reaction is accessible for NICA SPD.